Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 ## Median household line

-Now here's a more interesting component: the median dotted line.
-It gives us a direct comparison between the histogram's distribution and the median household income in an area.
+Here's a more interesting component: the median dotted line.
+It shows a direct comparison between the histogram's distribution and the median household income in an area.
 I'm not sure people understand it at a glance, but I think it's cool.

-We're using the [full-feature integration](#full-feature-integration) approach, and prepping `App.js` first, then implementing the component.
+We're using a quick approach where everything fits into a functional React component.
+It's great for small components like this.

 ### Step 1: App.js